Dehumidifier: Ice buildup

-Thermoelectric dehumidifiers
+Thermoelectric

 Thermoelectric dehumidifiers use a Peltier heat pump to cool a surface and condense water vapor from the air.
 The design is simpler and has the benefit of being quieter compared to a dehumidifier with a mechanical compressor.
-However, because of its relatively poor Coefficient of Performance, this design is mainly used for small dehumidifiers.
+However, because of its relatively poor coefficient of performance, this design is mainly used for small dehumidifiers.
 Ice buildup may be a problem, similar to problems with refrigeration dehumidifiers.

-Absorption/desiccant dehumidification
+Absorption/desiccant

-This process uses a special humidity-absorbing material called a desiccant, which is exposed to the air to be conditioned.
-The humidity-saturated material is then moved to a different location, where it is "recharged" to drive off the humidity, typically by heating it.
-The desiccant can be mounted on a belt or other means of transporting it during a cycle of operation.
+This process uses a desiccant (humidity-absorbing material) to absorb moisture.
+The saturated material is then moved and the collected moisture is discharged, typically via heating.

-Dehumidifiers which work according to the absorption principle are especially suited for high humidity levels at low temperatures.
-They are often used in various sectors in industry so that humidity levels below 35% can be achieved.
+Dehumidifiers that work according to the absorption principle are well-suited for high humidity at low temperatures.
+They are often used in industry to achieve humidity levels below 35%.

-Because of the lack of compressor parts, desiccant dehumidifiers are often lighter and quieter than compressor dehumidifiers.
-Desiccant dehumidifiers can also operate at lower temperatures than compressor dehumidifiers as the unit does not rely on cooled coils for which the moisture condensing efficiency decreases at lower temperatures.
+Because of the absence of compressor parts, desiccant dehumidifiers are often lighter and quieter than compressor dehumidifiers.
+Desiccant dehumidifiers can operate at lower temperatures as the unit does not need cooled coils.

-The reason for the limited acceptance of desiccant dehumidification can be attributed to initial installation costs, the fact that operational benefits are not fully understood, lack of technology awareness, and company priorities, which are not focused on benefits of new technology.
+Initial installation costs have limited the acceptance of desiccant dehumidification, worsened by lack of understanding of operational benefits, lack of technology awareness, and company priorities.

-Membrane dehumidification
+Membrane

 Several approaches can remove water vapor by flowing air past a membrane that allows vapor to enter.
 Dehumidification with membranes can allow for water vapor removal without condensation; this avoids the energy required with the enthalpy of vaporization, offering high efficiency for well-designed systems.
-Such dehumidification can be done passively with a reject air stream; see Energy recovery ventilation.
+Such dehumidification can be done passively with a rejected air stream; see Energy recovery ventilation.
 Active systems can use pressure gradients or electrocatalytic approaches.